Students of the Royal Netherlands Marechaussee (KMar) Receive Diplomas

 Ceremony

-During a festive ceremony, a total of 13 students received their diplomas from Colonel Willemijn Arends, Commanding Officer of the Training, Education, and Knowledge Centre of the Kmar.
+During a festive ceremony, 13 students received their diplomas from Colonel Willemijn Arends, Commanding Officer of the Training, Education, and Knowledge Centre of the Kmar.

 Among those present were Commanding Officer LTC Brigadier General Jos Pieters, the head of Basic Police Care of the Caribbean Netherlands Police Corps, Edwin van de Giessen, the Director of Rijksdienst Caribisch Nederland, Tim Muller and the Brigade Commander of the Caribbean Region Brigade, Lieutenant Colonel Gerhard Smit.